mgimond/Colby-summer-git-workshop-2021/git.md

 ```

 You should see the two snapshots listed in descending chronological order.
-Each commit lists the author and timestamp associated with the commit (the author and email address are those you defined a the beginning of this tutorial).
+Each commit lists the author and timestamp associated with the commit (the author and email address are those you defined at the beginning of this tutorial).
 You'll also see the comment you added to each commit.
 Note that properly commented commits are important to help identify the different snapshots.

-## Making a few more changes to our repository
+## Make a few more changes to the repo

 To make this exercise a bit more interesting, we'll create a new file called `veggies.txt` and populate its content with the following text: